sungnga/instagram-clone-app/README.md

     ))}
     ```

+## GETTING MORE POSTS FROM USER AND DELETING POSTS

 ### 75. Querying to get more posts from a given user:
 - When visiting an individual post page, we want to display more posts from that given user at the bottom of the page.
 This area is limited to 6 additional posts
 - **Create a GET_MORE_POSTS_FROM_USER query:**